Are your passwords safe?

 The words should be memorable to you.
 That said, be careful not to use words that may be easy to guess, for example words related to something you talk a lot about on social media.
 The National Cyber Security Centre says you should never use your:

 Luckily, you don’t have to commit them all to memory.
 There are password managers for that.
-These are apps that keep your passwords organised and store them securely.
+These are apps that keep your passwords organised and securely stored.

 There are two reasons to use a password manager.
 Firstly, they encrypt your passwords.
 Secondly, you only have to remember one password - meaning you can make your passwords complex and long without worrying about forgetting them.

-If you're looking for award-winning protection, 1Password is regularly featured in lists of the best password managers around.
-They scored top marks in usability, security measures and privacy practices, according to Consumer Reports, making them a great choice if you’re not sure where to start your search.
-And you can save 25% off your first year with ClearScore.
+In addition to our dark web protection service, ClearScore Protect, we suggest using a password manager like 1Password, a regularly featured service in lists of the best password managers around.
+They scored top marks in usability, security measures and privacy practices, according to Consumer Reports, making them a great choice if you’re unsure where to start your search.

 With hacking on the rise, you may feel increasingly worried about your online security.
 And understandably so.
 That's why we created ClearScore Protect: a free identity protection service for all ClearScore users.

-Every three months, we’ll scan the dark web for your passwords to see if they have been stolen.
-And if we find anything, we’ll let you know, so you can change your password and protect yourself.
+We scan the dark web for your passwords every three months to see if they have been stolen.
+If we find anything, we’ll let you know so you can change your password and protect yourself.

 Andre is a former lawyer turned award-winning finance writer.